foundation/octophant/README.md

 - `title` (`String`): Title to print at the top of the file.
 - `output` (`String`): Path relative to the CWD to output the settings file to.
 - `groups` (`Object`): A set of key/value pairs for the sections of the settings file.
 Each key is a SassDoc group, and the value is an expanded name.
+- `imports` (`Array`): A series of strings which represent Sass libraries to import.
+These libraries are added as `@import` statements before the first section.

 #### cb